wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 -	Pod is the smallest element in the Kubernetes.
 -	The contains containers.
 Pods has an internal IP address assigned by the Kubernetes and it acts like a mini machine.
 -	It can have multiple containers, but the containers must be doing a related job because it recycles together.
--	You can have 110 pods ins one node max to 256.
+-	You can have 110 pods in one node max to 256.
 It means you can have max 265 IP allocations inside the node because each pods get one IP.

 ### Types on Pods
 #### Application Pods